savitaashture/news-demo/README.md

 # News Application Demo (^.^)

-Learn how to develop web applications with Go by building a News application.
+Learn how to develop web applications with Go by building a News application change.

 Here's what the [completed application](https://freshman-news.herokuapp.com/) looks like: